junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean tilts his head slightly, close to a nod, "Can't argue with that."

-Then Cas says, "It's nice to see you laugh like that again."
+Then Cas says quietly, "It's nice to see you laugh like that again."

 Dean's smile drops.
 They both hear the unsaid part: "if it's the last thing I'd ever see again."